Skip to Main Content

 This part of the course is an introduction to literature.
 You will look at the ways in which texts are produced, read, interpreted, responded to and performed, and reflect on the role of literature.
 You will focus on the words on the page, their literal meaning, the type of literary text being read, the plot, character, setting, word choice and stylistic features.

 In this part of the course you will develop the skills and approaches required to successfully engage with texts.
 You will also be introduced to the process of assessing texts through critical reflection.
-Use the six guiding conceptual questions for part one to help shape your study.
-They are:

 1. Why and how do we study literature?